Aarhus University By-laws

 Section 31.-(1) The rector is appointed following external advertising according to the current rules regarding advertisements for appointments in the Danish state.

-Subsection (2) The rector must be a recognised researcher, cf. Section 2, item 1 of the Act on the Danish National Research and Innovation Policy Council and the Danish Free Research Foundation within one of the university’s subject areas, and must have insight into the educational sector.
+Subsection (2) The rector must be a recognised researcher, cf. section 2(1)(1) of the Act on the Danish National Research and Innovation Policy Council and the Danish Free Research Foundation within one of the university’s subject areas, and must have insight into the educational sector.
 The rector must be an experienced manager and organiser of research groups and must understand the nature of the university’s activities and its relationship with the society of which it is a part.

 Subsection (3) The appointment procedure must ensure that the rector has academic and managerial legitimacy.
 With this in mind, the procedure is organised so as to ensure that general support can be expected from the university for the board’s decision regarding the appointment to the position of rector.

-Subsection (6) The board appoints an advisory group comprising a representative of the academic staff from each faculty, a representative of the technical-administrative staff, and a student.
-The members are recommended by the academic councils’ chairmanship assembly.
+Subsection (6) The board appoints an advisory group comprising a representative of the academic staff from each faculty, a representative of the technical/administrative staff, and a student.
+The members are recommended by the academic councils’ chairs’ assembly.
 The chair of the board chairs the group’s meetings.
 The group is briefed about the draft advertisement, and about the pool of applicants.
-The group is presented with any relevant applications which have been received and advises the Board or the appointment committee on which candidates should be invited to interview for the position.
+The group is presented with any relevant applications which have been received and advises the board or the appointment committee on which candidates should be invited to interview for the position.

 Subsection (7) The board conducts employment interviews, and in this connection, may solicit internal or external support.